liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

         </com.your.package.LoginFullView>

 2. Create the new custom view class used in the layout XML.
-In this example, this is `LoginFullView`.
-As before, you can use the default `LoginView` class as a template.
-In the new class, first get a reference to the UI components.
-The components in this example are the *Add* button and its listener.
-The class must also implement the `LoginViewModel` interface and include its getter and setter methods.
-In this case, the `getPassword()` method returns the `ANDROID_ID`.
+This class must implement the screenlet's view model interface and include its getter and setter methods.
+You also need to get a reference to the UI components in your view.
+In this example, `LoginFullView` is the custom view class.
+It implements the `LoginViewModel` interface by extending the default `LoginView` class.
+It overrides the `getPassword()` method to return the `ANDROID_ID`.

 3. Create a new class that inherits the base screenlet class.
-In this example, the new class can be `LoginFullScreenlet`, inheriting from `LoginScreenlet`.
-   In `LoginFullScreenlet`, you can also add custom behavior to the listeners or a call to a custom interactor.
+This new class is where you can add custom behavior to the listeners, or call a custom interactor.
+In this example, this new class is `LoginFullScreenlet`.
+It inherits `LoginScreenlet` and overrides `onUserAction` to log interactor calls.

-4. Insert the `LoginScreenlet` in any of your activities or fragments, using your new layout as the `liferay:layoutId` attribute's value.
-For example, to use the layout created here you need to use `@layout/login_full` as the `liferay:layoutId` attribute's value.
+4. Insert your view's screenlet in any of your activities or fragments, using your view's layout as the `liferay:layoutId` attribute's value.
+For example, to use the example theme here, insert `LoginScreenlet` in an activity or fragment and set the `liferay:layoutId` attribute to `@layout/login_full`.

 Another good example of this approach is the `SignUpScreenlet` found in the [Bank of Westeros](https://github.com/liferay/liferay-screens/tree/master/android/samples/bankofwesteros)